-Audit Fees

-During 2008 and 2007, Jones Simkins, P.C. billed UTMD \$94,748 and \$91,434, respectively for professional services rendered for the audit of its annual financial statements, reviews of the financials included in UTMD's quarterly reports on Form 10-Q and related regulatory reviews, S-8 review, and audit of its internal controls in accordance with the Sarbanes Oxley Act of 2002.
+Audit Fees.
+Fees for professional services rendered for the audit of the Company's annual financial statements, reviews of the financials included in UTMD's quarterly reports on Form 10-Q and related regulatory reviews, and audit of its internal controls in accordance with the Sarbanes Oxley Act of 2002.